basho/basho_docs/source/riak/references/appendices/concepts/Riak-Glossary.md

 Quorum in Riak has two meanings:

-# The quantity of replicas that must respond to a read or write request before it is considered successful.
+* The quantity of replicas that must respond to a read or write request before it is considered successful.
 This is defined as a bucket property or as one of the relevant parameters to a single request (R,W,DW,RW).
-# A symbolic quantity for the above, "quorum", which is equivalent to *n_val / 2 + 1*.
-With Riak's default settings, this is *2*.
+* A symbolic quantity for the above, `quorum`, which is equivalent to `n_val / 2 + 1`.
+With Riak's default settings, this is `2`.

 ## Read Repair